-AP FACT CHECK: Claims from the Democratic debate
+AP FACT CHECK: Dems implore fact checkers to back them up

 BIDEN: “I wrote the bill, the Violence Against Women Act, that took (guns) out of the hands of people who abused their wife.”

-KLOUBCHAR: “OK, we’ll have the fact check look at this.”
+KLOUBCHAR: “OK we’ll have a fact check look at this.”

 BIDEN: “No, let’s look at the fact check.
 The only thing (is) that that boyfriend loophole was not covered, I couldn’t get that covered.
 You, in fact, as a senator tried to get it covered and Mitch McConnell is holding it up on his desk right now.”